 offset The amount of spacing between the axis values and the axis.
 Default is 0.5.

-Larger values such as 1.0 are used to create space for the label when longer axis value names are rotated.
+Larger values such as 1.0 create additional space for the label when longer axis value names are rotated.
+Can use in conjunction with margin\adjust to create space in the margin to accommodate the axis values.